 In recognizing this querencia, we hold ourselves accountable to these values:

 ...creates an environment where transparency and mindfulness of our own impact, positionality, and perspective are integral to collaboration, curiosity, and co-creation of projects that are complicated, rich, and that best reflect the character of Santa Fe’s Midtown.

 ...enables the space to hear, respond, and work together to address concerns that may arise around any ongoing projects.
 And while thoughtful community engagement takes time and commitment in order to build trust and reciprocal collaboration, we also respect the constraints of community members’ and team members’ schedules, as well as any personal boundaries.

 We are the experts of our own lives

-...and celebrate the expertise that lives within our Midtown communities, actively listening with an open heart to those authorities, scholars, storytellers, and wisdom holders whose front yards, garages, and kitchen tables have become lifelong spaces of barrio building.
+...and celebrate the expertise that lives within Santa Fe and in particular our Midtown communities, actively listening with an open heart to those authorities, scholars, storytellers, and wisdom holders whose front yards, garages, and kitchen tables have become lifelong spaces of barrio building.

-...makes any future projects around the Midtown Campus usable to community members who may lack cell phones, computers, Internet, or other forms of technology, as well as including Spanish translation for Spanish speakers.
+...makes Culture Connects and UNM Design and Planning Assistance Projects around the Midtown Campus usable to community members who may lack cell phones, computers, Internet, or other forms of technology.
+When possible, this will include Spanish translation for Spanish speakers.
+Our